Victor Robles Player Props: Nationals vs. Cubs

 Victor Robles At The Plate

-- Among qualified batters in MLB action, he ranks 44th in batting average, 38th in on-base percentage, and 137th in slugging.
+- He ranks 27th in batting average, 19th in on base percentage, and 122nd in slugging among qualifying hitters in baseball.

+- In 57.1% of his games this season (16 of 28), Robles has picked up at least one hit, and in nine of those games (32.1%) he recorded multiple hits.

+- He has not gone deep in his 28 games this season.

-- Robles has driven in a run in seven games this year (25.9%), including one multiple-RBI game.
+- Robles has driven in a run in seven games this season (25.0%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.